paulscherrerinstitute/ecmccfg/hugo/content/manual/general_cfg/data_storage.md

 ## data storage examples
 This dir contains two examples: [here](https://github.com/paulscherrerinstitute/ecmccfg/tree/master/examples/test/dataStorage).

-1. Continiously add value to data storage.
+1. Continuously add value to data storage.
 Push to epics by hw trigger.
-2. Continiously add value to data storage.
+2. Continuously add value to data storage.
 Push to epics by epics pv trigger.
 Data buffered data can be accessed by the "IOC_TEST:ds0-Data-Act" waveform pv (NELM 10000)

 Custom scale and offset can be applied to the stored values by MACROS (to the plc) in the startup file.